"Wonsoo," Secretary Liu called for his great-nephew.

 Caliban leapt into the void created by the exploding sphere.

 The secondary explosion triggered.
 A Void-nova rang out, a dark disk splashing against the sides of the Force Barrier.

 The wedding guests fell atop one another to find some cover.
 Overwhelmed and overcome by a sudden sensation of vertigo.
 The Force-Barriers held, but the visual impact of the attack amplified its metaphysical stimuli.

 "Guo!
 You!
 Y-You've been keeping something of this magnitude from the PLA?"

-Guo sipped his cold tea, frowned, then motioned for a servant to refill it.
+Guo sipped his cold tea, frowned, and motioned for a servant to refill it.
 The pale-faced servant obliged with a trembling hand.

 Liu's back became drenched with cold sweat.
 Nothing better happen to Wonsoo, or else there will be blood.

 Elevated on the stage, the tenebrous burst of ink faded.

 A clay semi-dome Shield remained in the duelling arena.